neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 Your task is to define TypeScript class `Venusian` and `Ship` as follows:

 * The class `Venusian` has a contructor `new Venusian(name:string)` that returns a Venusian with the given name and a unique VSN.
+By "unique", we mean that while your program is running, it must never re-use a VSN.
+It is OK for your program to re-use the same VSNs if you stop the program and run it again (it need not be a "globally unique" identifier).
 Venusian names are case-senstive.
 The class `Venusian` has the following public methods:

    * `getName():string` returns the name of the Venusian.
    * `getVsn():number` returns the VSN of the given Venusian

-* The class `Ship` has a constructor `new Ship(crew:Venusian[], daughters:Ship[])` that returns a ship with the given crew, the given daughters, and a unique serial number.
+* The class `Ship` has a constructor `new Ship(crew:Venusian[], daughters:Ship[])` that returns a ship with the given crew, the given daughters, and a unique serial number (similar to VSNs, the serial number need not be globally unique).
 The class `Ship` has the following public methods:

    * `getCrew():Venusian[]` returns the crew of the  ship.
    * `getDaughters():Ship[]` returns the daughters of the ship.